avickmukh/job_portal_ui/README.md

 # REACT JS PROJECT - MY DREAM JOB

-It is a Job Portal where users can search, view details and apply for jobs.
+It is a job portal where users can search, view details and apply for jobs.
 The design is responsive.

-# Use of this Repo
+# Use of this repository

-This Project is a Simple ReactJS Project which demonstrates the following
+This project is a simple ReactJS project which demonstrates the following:

 1. Creating a Component in React
 2. Making HTTP calls with fetch